vb-pogribnyi/OpenCircle/Open Circle.md

         return torch.tanh(x)
 ```

-I repeat the procedure for the SmallWin model.
-The operation is same, except it has 3 convolution layers, so it has three checks.

-Now we may return to the plotting script and sketch its skeleton:
+Now we may return to the plotting script, and sketch its skeleton:

 ```python
 import os